the-events-calendar/tribe-common/readme.txt

 = [6.3.0] 2024-10-29 =

 * Feature - Added integration with new premium Seating product for Event Tickets.
+* Language - 0 new strings added, 23 updated, 1 fuzzied, and 0 obsoleted

 = [6.2.0] 2024-10-17 =